RudolfAchter/chiania/docs/items/20_markets.md

 ![](../include/places/lores/market.jpg){class="full_pic" style="width:600px;float:right;margin-left:20px;"}
 # The Chianian Market Square

-## Official Traders

 There is a lot of hustle and bustle on the [market square](https://discord.com/channels/994949585657143296/997830621831368734).
 Many adventurers are crowding in and haggle for the best prices.

+## Ingame Merchants

+With the current version of Ingame Merchants you can get exclusive Offers for 0.03 XCH.
+This way you can directly use your coins from ingame wallet right now. **Attention** when you buy ingame in Discord, the Mimic Bot will send you an offer with a direct Message.
+You have to be able to receive Direct Messages from Mimic Bot.
+So check your privacy Settings for this.
+Maybe enable Direct Messages for Chia Inventory Server.

+- You Enter `!merchandise` in Discord.
+- Mimic answers with a table of items you can buy right now with Chiania Coin Prices
+- Enter `!buy <serialnumber>` use the serialnumber of the item you want to buy.
+For example `!buy 1`
+- Mimic sends you an offer as direct message
+- Download offer and accept it in your Chia Wallet

+## Official Traders

-But the best merchant in the place is the [blue duck](https://dexie.space/offers/col16fpva26fhdjp2echs3cr7c30gzl7qe67hu9grtsjcqldz354asjsyzp6wx/xch).
+The best merchant in the place is the [blue duck](https://dexie.space/offers/col16fpva26fhdjp2echs3cr7c30gzl7qe67hu9grtsjcqldz354asjsyzp6wx/xch).
 If you want good items follow the blue duck:

 <a href="https://dexie.space/offers/col16fpva26fhdjp2echs3cr7c30gzl7qe67hu9grtsjcqldz354asjsyzp6wx/xch" target="_blank" markdown="1">
 ![](../include/dexie-logo-styled.png){style="height:128px"}